Preston Robert Tisch

-Preston Robert Tisch (April 29, 1926 - November 15, 2005) was an American businessman who was the chairman and—along with his brother Laurence Tisch—was part owner of the Loews Corporation.
-From 1991 until his death, Tisch owned 50% of the New York Giants football team and shared ownership of the team with Wellington Mara.
+Preston Robert Tisch (April 29, 1926 - November 15, 2005) was an American businessman who was the chairman of the Loews Corporation, which he co-owned with his brother Laurence Tisch.
+From 1991 until his death, Tisch owned half of the New York Giants football team, sharing ownership with Wellington Mara.

 Early life

 Tisch was born in 1926 in the Bensonhurst section of Brooklyn, the son of Sadye (née Brenner) and Al Tisch.
 His father's parents had emigrated from Ukraine and his mother's parents from Poland, and were of Jewish descent.
-His father, a former All-American basketball player at the City University of New York, owned a garment factory as well as two summer camps which his wife helped him run.
+His father, a former All-American basketball player at the City University of New York, owned a garment factory and two summer camps which his wife helped him run.

 Tisch attended DeWitt Clinton High School for a year before transferring to Erasmus Hall High School in Brooklyn.
 Tisch received a BA degree in economics from the University of Michigan in 1948, and his wife Joan Tisch and his daughter also received degrees at the university.
-While in college Tisch was a member of Sigma Alpha Mu, a Jewish fraternity.
+While in college, Tisch was a member of Sigma Alpha Mu, a Jewish fraternity.